lookit/lookit-docs/docs/source/researchers-edit-design.rst

 jsPsych Experiment Code
 =============================

 This is where you enter your jsPsych experiment code.
 This is the JavaScript code used to generate a jsPsych study, not the surrounding HTML.
-Please see our :ref:`CHS jsPsych documentation <jspsych-intro>` and :ref:`tutorial <jspsych-tutorial-first-study>` for more information about what jsPsych plugins and versions are automatically loaded for you to use, and how to load stimuli files.
+Please see our CHS jsPsych documentation and :ref:`tutorial <jspsych-tutorial-first-study>` for more information about what jsPsych plugins and versions are automatically loaded for you to use, and how to load stimuli files.

 .. _`Building an Experiment`: researchers-create-experiment.html